ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
+**8th July 2020** - I put some more stock on Tindie and it started selling quickly as everyone on the 500+ waiting list gets an email and then it's a scramble.
+Sorry about this.
+More stock will follow next week.
+I'm also limited by how many PCBs I can order, pack and handle at the post office too.
+Ideally, things would go into a box, label printed and a parcel service would collect it.
+The reality is that I'm doing this in my spare time and dealing in a foreign country.

 **22nd June 2020** - Ten more sets of (T3.6 based) boards will arrive from the manufacturer JLCPCB next week.
 There is over 500 people on the Tindie waiting list who will receive emails when it's back in stock, so I'm expecting them to go within a couple of hours.
 Development of T4.1 is still on-going.
 I have 16 note polyphony at a max of 40% CPU, but some odd problem with certain waveforms.
 The PCB isn't sorted yet and a prototype needs to be tested.
+A T4.1 will work on a T3.6 board if an adaptor could be made.

 **17th June 2020** - Another TSynth has been successfully built by an early buyer.
 Also some nice reviews on Tindie.